International Admissions Counselor

 Note: The priority deadline for submitting most Financial Aid documents is March 2.
 Please submit your Financial Aid documents by that time in order to ensure consideration for available funds.

-Our staff is here to guide you through this process—you’re not on your own!
-Please contact Josh English, International Admissions Counselor, with any additional questions you have about international financial aid.
+Our staff is here to guide you through this process — you’re not on your own!
+Please contact Zach Rodriguez, International Admissions Counselor, with any additional questions you have about international financial aid.

 Finalize Visa Requirements